Kitware/vtk-book/VTKBook/05Chapter5.md

 The polygon may be non-convex, but may not have internal loops, and it cannot self-intersect.
 The polygon has _n_ edges, where _n_ is the number of points in the polygon.

 **Tetrahedron.** The tetrahedron is a primary three-dimensional cell.
 The tetrahedron is defined by a list of four non-planar points.
-The tetrahedron has six edges and four triangular faces as shown in **Figure 5-2**.
+The tetrahedron has six edges and four triangular faces as shown in {ref}`Figure 5-2 <Figure-5-2>`.

 **Hexahedron.** The hexahedron is a primary three-dimensional cell consisting of six quadrilateral faces, twelve edges, and eight vertices.
-The hexahedron is defined by an ordered list of eight points as shown in **Figure 5-2**.
+The hexahedron is defined by an ordered list of eight points as shown in {ref}`Figure 5-2 <Figure-5-2>`.
 The faces and edges must not intersect any other faces and edges, and the hexahedron must be convex.

 **Voxel.** The voxel is a primary three-dimensional cell.
 The voxel is topologically equivalent to the hexahedron with additional geometric constraints.
 Each face of the voxel is perpendicular to one of the coordinate _x-y-z_ axes.
-The defining point list is ordered in the direction of increasing coordinate value as shown in **Figure 5-2**.
+The defining point list is ordered in the direction of increasing coordinate value as shown in {ref}`Figure 5-2 <Figure-5-2>`.
 The voxel is a special case of the hexahedron and is used to improve computational performance.

 Similar to pixels, our definition of a voxel cell differs from the conventional definition of the term voxel.
 Typically, a voxel is referred to as a constant-valued "volume element".
 Using our definition, eight volume elements form the eight corner points of the voxel cell.
 We normally use the term voxel to describe a voxel cell, but the meaning of the term will vary depending on the context.

 **Wedge.** The wedge is a primary three-dimensional cell consisting of three quadrilateral faces, two triangular faces, nine edges, and six vertices.
-The wedge is defined by an ordered list of six points as shown in **Figure 5-2**.
+The wedge is defined by an ordered list of six points as shown in {ref}`Figure 5-2 <Figure-5-2>`.
 The faces and edges must not intersect any other faces and edges, and the wedge must be convex.

 **Pyramid.** The pyramid is a primary three-dimensional cell consisting of one quadrilateral face, four triangular faces, eight edges, and five vertices.
-The pyramid is defined by an ordered list of five points as shown in **Figure 5-2**.
+The pyramid is defined by an ordered list of five points as shown in {ref}`Figure 5-2 <Figure-5-2>`.
 The four points defining the quadrilateral base plane must be convex; the fifth apex point must not be co-planar with the base points.

 **Pentagonal Prism.** The pentagonal prism is a primary three-dimensional cell consisting of five quadrilateral faces, two pentagonal faces, fifteen edges, and ten vertices.
-The pentagonal prism is defined by an ordered list of ten points as shown in **Figure 5-2**.
+The pentagonal prism is defined by an ordered list of ten points as shown in {ref}`Figure 5-2 <Figure-5-2>`.
 The faces and edges must not intersect any other faces and edges and the pentagon must be convex.

 **Hexagonal Prism.** The hexagonal prism is a primary three-dimensional cell consisting of six quadrilateral faces, two hexagonal faces, eighteen edges, and twelve vertices.
-The hexagonal prism is defined by an ordered list of twelve points as shown in **Figure 5-2**.
+The hexagonal prism is defined by an ordered list of twelve points as shown in {ref}`Figure 5-2 <Figure-5-2>`.
 The faces and edges must not intersect any other faces and edges and the hexagon must be convex.

 ### NonLinear Types

 It is common in numerical analysis to use nonlinear cells, i.e., cell formulations that use nonlinear basis functions.
 These basis functions are generally formed by combinations of polynomials.
 Nonlinear cells provide more accurate interpolation functions (see ["Interpolation Functions"](08Chapter8.md#82-interpolation-functions) in [Chapter 8](08Chapter8) for more information) and better approximate curved geometry.
 However, the number of possible nonlinear basis functions is unlimited, which poses a combinatorial problem to any visualization system (i.e., it is not possible to implement all non-linear cell types).
 To address this problem, VTK takes a dual approach.
-First, VTK directly supports nonlinear cell types with quadratic interpolation functions(see **Figure 5-4**).
+First, VTK directly supports nonlinear cell types with quadratic interpolation functions(see {ref}`Figure 5-4 <Figure-5-4>`).
 Such cells are constructed by adding mid-edge nodes, and occasionally mid-face and interior nodes, requiring extending the connectivity list to reflect the addition of these extra entries.
 Second, VTK has a sophisticated cell adaptor framework, enabling users to interface any basis function to VTK as long as the basis function can be uniquely characterized in an r-s-t parametric coordinates system.
 (Note: we will describe the cell adaptor framework in more detail in [Chapter 8 - Advanced Data Representation](08Chapter8).)

 {#Figure-5-4 .figure-target}
 &nbsp;